 Findings: The first results have been statistically analysed and show positive transformation of many computer illiterate students into computer programmers, given extremely limited resources.

-Research limitations/implications – The study has been carried out in the specific case of the University of Bahri, a university born out of the secession of the Republic of South Sudan from the Republic of Sudan.
-The study reports three years of implementation, so further research should be carried out after graduation of the first batch of students.
+Research limitations/implications: The study has been carried out in the specific case of the University of Bahri, a university born out of the secession of the Republic of South Sudan from the Republic of Sudan.
+The study reports three years of implementation, so further research should be carried out after the graduation of the first batch of students.